stefan-hoeck/idris2-tutorial/src/Tutorial/Eq.md

 ```

 First, note how `SameSchema` is a family of types indexed over two
 values of type `Schema`.
-But note also that the constructors
+But note also that the sole constructor
-restrict the values we allow for `s1` and `s2`: The two indices
+restricts the values we allow for `s1` and `s2`: The two indices
 *must* be identical.

 Why is this useful?
 Well, imagine we had a function for checking